davidshq/auto-extension-manager/README.md

 ## Tasks

 ### Major
-- Provide a configuration UI
-    - Allows individuals to select extensions that should be disable when the loaded URL matches one of the domains in the block list
-    - Allows individuals to create a list of domains that should result in extensions being disabled when one of the domains is the loaded URL
-- Disable the selected extensions when URL from block list is matched
 - Enable the selected extensions when URL from block list is no longer matched

 ### Tidying